Academic Policies and Procedures

 Withdrawal from Seminary

-A student who desires to withdraw from seminary must secure a withdrawal form in the Registrar’s Office and schedule an exit interview with the director of spiritual formation prior to completion of the form.
+A student who desires to withdraw from seminary must secure a withdrawal form in the Registrar’s Office and schedule an exit interview with the Director of Spiritual Formation prior to completion of the form.
 Instructions are printed on the form advising the student to file the form with that office after the necessary signatures are obtained.
-The student’s I.D. card must be returned with the form.
+The student’s I.D./Access card must be returned with the form.
 Refunds and adjustments to the student’s account are governed by the Financial Information section of the AGTS catalog.

-Failure to withdraw officially from seminary will result in automatic failing grades in the courses for which the student is enrolled and possible refusal of reentry.
+Failure to withdraw officially from seminary will result in automatic WF grades in the courses for which the student is enrolled and possible refusal of reentry.

 Grades are issued three times yearly: December for the fall semester, May for spring classes, and August for summer sessions.
-Master of Arts students are required to maintain a 2.5-3.0 cumulative gpa, M.Div. students a 2.0, and D.Min/D.Miss./Ph.D. participants a 3.0.
+Master of Arts students are required to maintain a 2.5 cumulative GPA, MDiv students a 2.0, ThM students a 3.0 and DMin/DAIS/PhD participants a 3.0.
 (See Academic Probation.)

 AGTS uses a 4-point grading scale.
 Grades are assigned the following numerical values for the purpose of computing the grade point average: